 So, how safe are checking accounts?
 At insured institutions, depositors enjoy deep levels of protection.
 Besides being safe, there are numerous advantages to having a checking account.
 Definitely a win-win versus hiding your bucks somewhere at home.
 But depositing your funds is just part of the bargain: Then you have to do your share and keep vigilant and make sure that fraudsters don’t get their fingers on your dough.

-If you’re looking for a bank that protects your money and goes several steps further, apply for an online bank account with SoFi.
+If you’re looking for a bank that protects your money with 24/7 account monitoring, apply for an online bank account with SoFi.
 SoFi recently announced that deposits may be insured up to $2 million through participation in the SoFi Insured Deposit Program.
-But here’s what else.
-If you sign up for direct deposit with us, you’ll earn a competitive APY.
+But here’s what else: If you sign up for direct deposit with us, you’ll earn a competitive APY.
 Plus, you’ll pay no account fees, and you’ll be able to access your paycheck up to two days early.

 Is your money safe in a checking account?

-Yes, your money is safe.
-Federally insured banks and credit unions automatically protect depositors like you for up to $250,000 per person, per insured institution, per account category.
+Yes, your money is safe in a checking account.
+Federally insured banks and credit unions automatically protect depositors like you for up to $250,000 per person, per insured institution, per ownership category (or possibly more).
 These financial institutions are even covered in case of fire, flood, and earthquakes, as well as when crimes, such as robbery and embezzlement, occur.